 Encouraging all students to explore their religious heritages, Mount Aloysius College welcomes women and men of all creeds, races, nationalities and ages who wish to participate in the life of the campus community.
 Through course work, religious activities, and service, all students are challenged to grow in faith and to fully engage in their intellectual growth and personal religious commitment.

 Committed to making available a student-centered education, Mount Aloysius tailors its academic and co-curricular programs to meet the developmental needs of each student.
 Welcoming students with a range of abilities and economic resources, the faculty and staff work to enable each student to reach his or her fullest potential.
-Academic advising, direct contact with faculty and staff, and personal counseling are resources provided to students throughout their college careers.
+Academic advising, direct contact with faculty and staff, personal counseling, and educational enrichment courses are resources provided to students throughout their college careers.
 Students are also encouraged to participate in extracurricular activities that include student government and other student organizations, athletics, theatre, and other social and service programs.